-Choose an installation location with sufficient space to transport the unit in and
+Choose an installation location with sufficient space to transport the unit in and out of the site.

 Do NOT install the unit in places often used as work place.
 In case of construction works (e.g. grinding works) where a lot of dust is created, the unit MUST be covered.